Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Rhode Island

-Rhode Island state parks system does not offer any sort of pass.
-That said, there is a beach parking pass available, which gives users free access to all beach parking lots when parking is available.
-This pass costs $30 for residents and $60 for non-residents, and doesn’t discount camping fees, which vary from park to park.
+The Rhode Island state parks system does not offer any sort of pass.
+There is a beach parking pass available, which gives users free access to all beach parking lots when parking is available.
+This pass costs $30 for residents and $60 for non-residents, or $15 for senior residents and $30 for senior non-residents.
+It doesn’t discount camping fees, which vary from park to park.

 South Carolina

 Looking to visit South Carolina?
 The South Carolina All Park Passport is available for $99.
-It provides entry to all of South Carolina’s 47 state parks and covers everyone in a single vehicle.
+Senior residents of the state can receive the pass for 50% off.
+It provides entry to all of South Carolina’s state parks for everyone in a single vehicle.

 Campsite fees are not covered by this pass and vary throughout the system.